 Imagine a life where every word you speak, every thought you hold, is policed.
-A life where freedom is a distant dream and survival is a daily battle.
+In practice, a life where freedom is a distant dream and survival is a daily battle.
 This is the reality for millions in North Korea, a country shrouded in secrecy and oppression.
 Driven by desperation and a yearning for liberty, many North Koreans risk everything to escape, embarking on a treacherous journey fraught with danger.
 But how many people actually manage to break free from this iron grip each year?

 The question of how many people escape North Korea a year is complex, with no definitive answer.
 Reliable data is scarce due to the clandestine nature of these escapes and the reluctance of involved nations to publicize figures.
-However, by piecing together available information from NGOs, human rights organizations, and academic studies, we can gain a clearer understanding of this ongoing humanitarian crisis.
+On the flip side, by piecing together available information from NGOs, human rights organizations, and academic studies, we can gain a clearer understanding of this ongoing humanitarian crisis.
 Understanding the scale of these escapes, the motivations behind them, and the challenges faced by defectors is crucial to raising awareness and providing support to those seeking a better life.

 Main Subheading

 North Korea, officially known as the Democratic People's Republic of Korea (DPRK), remains one of the most isolated and authoritarian countries in the world.
-Ruled by the Kim dynasty since its founding in 1948, the regime maintains absolute control over all aspects of life.
+Plus, ruled by the Kim dynasty since its founding in 1948, the regime maintains absolute control over all aspects of life.
 Citizens are subjected to intense ideological indoctrination, severe restrictions on movement and communication, and a pervasive surveillance system.
 This oppressive environment, coupled with chronic economic hardship and food shortages, fuels the desire to escape.

 Comprehensive Overview

 While the number of defectors arriving in South Korea provides some insight into the overall escape rate, it does not capture the full picture.
-Many North Koreans may successfully escape into China but remain there undocumented, working in the informal economy and living in fear of detection and repatriation.
+Which means many North Koreans may successfully escape into China but remain there undocumented, working in the informal economy and living in fear of detection and repatriation.
 Others may attempt to seek refuge in other countries, such as Russia or Mongolia, but face similar challenges.

 Various NGOs and research organizations have attempted to estimate the total number of North Koreans living outside of North Korea without legal status.
 These estimates vary widely, but suggest that tens of thousands of North Koreans may be living in hiding, primarily in China.
 The true number of successful escapees each year remains unknown, but it is likely significantly higher than the number of arrivals in South Korea.